-Are You Ready For Microservices?
+Are You Ready for Microservices?

 An earlier blog – ‘Is it Time to Migrate to Microservices?’ – discussed the benefits, trends and challenges in adoption of this architecture.
 However, while adoption is increasing and businesses are realizing significant benefits, analysts add a word of caution.